 Warden Andrew Wright writes, “Jesus himself took time out to pray which, in his context, was often up a mountain.
 Here on Cumbrae are a number of opportunities for you to do the same but to do so on Scotland’s most accessible island.
 There is something quite magical about making the journey across the water from the Scottish mainland onto an island – we invite you to come and experience it for yourself.

 The College of the Holy Spirit is attached to The Cathedral of The Isles, Britain’s smallest cathedral, and is set in 8 acres of beautiful landscaped grounds.
 All of our retreats are fully catered with accommodation being in single, twin, double or family rooms; some of which are en-suite.
 The College is a Visit Scotland accredited 3 star Guest House.
 Facilities at the college include a library, common room and community art studio as well as the cathedral itself.

-As well as taking individual bookings for our open retreats we also offer Bed & Breakfast throughout the year, from just £38pppn, and provide accommodation and conference/retreat facilities for groups who wish to come and stay and for whom we offer special rates.”
+As well as taking individual bookings for our open retreats we also offer Bed & Breakfast throughout the year and provide accommodation and conference/retreat facilities for groups who wish to come and stay and for whom we offer special rates.”

 Andrew Wright, Warden

 The College of The Holy Spirit Cathedral of The Isles